Som-Energia/somenergia-generationkwh/docs/domaincriteria.md

 - DOUBT: [David] Do shares expire a number of years after the purchase date or after the activation date?
 - DOUBT: [David] Can a plant be activated before metering is available?
 Consequences?
 - DOUBT: [David] Can a plant be activated after metering is available?
 Consequences?
+- DOUBT: [David] Defining the time span of the plant shares.
+When they get extinct?